danigb/timestretch/README.md

 __Which one should I use?__

-I don't know by experiencie, but @echo66 repositories looks promising.
+I don't know by experiencie, but [@echo66](https://github.com/echo66) projects looks promising.

 __Then, why?__